Anthony Browne is a children's author/illustrator and lives in Kent.

 He has also retold and illustrated Alice's Adventures in Wonderland (1988), King Kong (1994), and Hansel and Gretel (1981); and illustrated books for other authors, including Ian McEwan, Sally Grindley and Janni Howker.

-In 2000 he won the Hans Christian Andersen Award for services to children's literature, and in 2009 he was appointed the sixth Children's Laureate.
+In 2000 he won the Hans Christian Andersen Award for services to children's literature, and from 2009 to 2011 he was Children's Laureate.